NoOperationBois/COMP2121-Notes/Lecture Notes/sampleQ.md

 A stack is a data structure that has the FIFO property.
 The only operations we can preform on a stack is pushing data on, and popping it off.
 In AVR, the stack is implemented as a block of consecutive bytes in SRAM, and a stack pointer that keeps track of the 'top' of the stack.

 The stack beings at RAMEND and grows upwards, allowing the top of SRAM to be used for registers and other general data as the stack grows upwards.
-Furthermore the commands used to access the stack's data (LDD) can only adjust the pointer they are given positively.
-Thus reading from the top of the stack downwards works fine as the stack pointer is moved to higher addresses.
+Furthermore the commands used to access the stack's data manually (LDD) can only adjust the pointer they are given positively.
+Thus reading from the top of the stack downwards works fine as the stack pointer is dsiplaced to higher addresses.
-If the stack grew towards higher addresses then going from the top of the stack down would require the stack pointer to be subtracted which LDD does not support.
+If the stack grew towards higher addresses then going from the top of the stack down would require the stack pointer to be subtracted which LDD does not support directly.

 To implement this in AVR simply set up the stack pointer as such